-- Floppy Phonics is our chosen phonics program.
+- Read Write Inc (RWI) is our chosen phonics program.
 Phonics is taught daily in EYFS and KS1 until the children have become fluent readers.

 Our Approach to Phonics

-At Buckfastleigh Primary School, we follow the Floppy Phonics programme.
+At Buckfastleigh Primary School, we follow the Read Write Inc phonics programme.

 In Foundation Stage, children are introduced to phonemes (sounds) linked to the letters of the alphabet, as well as one way of spelling each of the other 16 phonemes used in the English language, such as ‘igh’ and ‘ch’.
 Children are taught to blend or sound out phonics to read a variety of words and segment or break down the sounds in simple words for spelling.